ELISSA-Main/elissa3_wiki/wiki/networking_setup.md

 After a second, this should list all devices on the network connected to that interface.

-You can now connect to them via SSH or other protocols as normal !
+You can now connect to them via SSH or other protocols as normal!